Musicamatics/SlowFast/DETAILED_ANALYSIS.md

 **Resources:**
 - Code: [Github link](https://github.com/Musicamatics/SlowFast/tree/maskfeat-reproduction)
-- Logs: Available for detailed inspection
+- Logs: Available on request for detailed inspection
-- Checkpoints: Can share trained models
+- Checkpoints: Can share trained models on request
-- Documentation: All configs and scripts documented
+- Documentation: All configs and scripts documented on request

 ---